diskoverdata/diskover-docs/source_files/plugins_autoclean.md

 # change directory to the source path
 cd "$SRC_PATH"
-# go up two directory levels since we want to move from that directory depth
+# go up one directory level since we want to move from that directory depth
-cd ../..
+cd ..
 # set source path to the current directory
 $SRC_PATH=`pwd`